Pasta with zucchini and tomatoes

 • Heat the olive oil over medium heat in a large non-stick sauté pan.
 Add the red onions and cook, stirring frequently, until very soft and pale purple in color, 5-6 minutes.
 Do not brown.

-• Taste again and make sure you're happy with the seasoning.
+• Taste again, and make sure you're happy with the seasoning.

 Notes

-Storage: it keeps in the fridge in an airtight container for up to 3 days.
+Storage: It keeps in the fridge in an airtight container for up to 3 days.

 You can gently reheat in a non-stick pan over medium-low heat or in the microwave.

 Nutrition facts: Please note that the nutrition values are based on an online nutrition calculator.
-It’s an estimate only and it should not be considered a substitute for a professional nutritionist’s advice.
+It’s an estimate only, and it should not be considered a substitute for a professional nutritionist’s advice.
 The nutrition value is for one serving (the extra parmesan cheese for serving and the final drizzle of olive oil are not included).

 Nutrition